-- ⚠ Read this Operator's Guide and all on-product warning labels carefully and follow the operating procedures described.
-Watch and pay attention to the Safety Videocassette before operation. - ▲ Never operate an ATV without proper instruction.
-Take a training course.
-Beginners should receive training from a certified instructor.
-Contact an authorized Bombardier ATV dealer to find out about the training courses. - ▲ Always follow this age recommendation: A child under 16 years old should never operate this ATV. - ⚠ Never carry a passenger on an ATV. - ⚠ Never operate an ATV on any paved surfaces unless it is for short distances, at reduced speed and in order to move the vehicle from an off-road location to another. - ⚠ Always respect the road traffic laws when you operate an ATV on the roadway, even a dirt or gravel road. - △ Never operate an ATV without wearing an approved helmet that fits properly.
-You should also wear eye protection (goggles or face shield), gloves, boots, long sleeved shirt or jacket, and long pants. - ⚠ Never consume alcohol or drugs before or while operating this ATV. - ⚠ Never operate at excessive speeds.
+- A Read this Operator's Guide and all on-product warning labels carefully and follow the operating procedures described. - ⚠ Never operate an ATV without proper instruction.
+Take a training course. - ▲ Always follow this age recommendation: A child under 16 years old should never operate this ATV. - ⚠ Never carry a passenger on an ATV. - ▲ Never operate an ATV on any paved surfaces, including sidewalks, driveways, parking lots and streets. - A Never operate an ATV on any public street, road or highway, even a dirt or gravel one. - △ Never operate an ATV without wearing an approved helmet that fits properly.
+You should also wear eye protection (goggles or face shield), gloves, boots, long sleeved shirt or jacket, and long pants. - △ Never consume alcohol or drugs before or while operating this ATV. - ⚠ Never operate at excessive speeds.
 Always go at a speed that is proper for the terrain, visibility, and operating conditions, and your experience. - ⚠ Never attempt wheelies, jumps, or other stunts. - ▲ Always inspect your ATV each time you use it to make sure it is in safe operating condition.
-Always follow the inspection and maintenance procedures and schedules described further in this Operator's Guide. - Always keep both hands on the handlebars and both feet on the footrests of the ATV during operation. - △ Always go slowly and be extra careful when operating on unfamiliar terrain.
+Always follow the inspection and maintenance procedures and schedules described further in this Operator's Guide. - ▲ Always keep both hands on the handlebars and both feet on the footrests of the ATV during operation. - △ Always go slowly and be extra careful when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions when operating the ATV. - ⚠ Never operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control the ATV on such terrain.
 Always be especially cautious on these kinds of terrain. - △ Always follow proper procedures for turning as described further in this Operator's Guide.
 Practice turning at low speeds before attempting to turn at faster speeds.
-Do not turn at excessive speed. - ⚠ Never operate the ATV on hills too steep for the ATV or for your abilities.
+Do not turn at excessive speed. - △ Never operate the ATV on hills too steep for the ATV or for your abilities.
 Practice on smaller hills before attempting larger hills.